 How we farm at Coyle organic farm.

-We grow oil seeds organically to produce vegetable oil and grow spelt and rye for the production of our flour.
-We also have heritage chickens for eggs and a dexter cow along with cats to keep the mice in order.
+We grow our own sunflower oil seeds, spelt and rye flour seeds organically.
+We also have heritage chickens for eggs and a Dexter cow along with cats to keep the mice in order.

 Crop rotations, cover crops, minimal plowing and carefully observing the fields are the farming practices we follow.
 We only use only sunshine to dry our crops.
-I am no till planting sunflowers into crimped rye.
+I no till plant sunflowers into crimped rye which reduces the weeds almost nothing.

 We are not certified organic but adhere to regenerative farm principles.

 I use horses as a source of energy in the fields or for logging.
-I still use tractors to get a head start on some projects with a hope that horses will eventually do everything.
+I still use tractors fueled with sunflower oil to finish some field work with a hope that horses will eventually do everything.

-In the fall I plant rye with various cover crops which over winters and yields green plants in late February for the horses to eat.
+In the fall I plant rye with various cover crops such as white clover and peas which over winters and yields green plants in late February for the horses to eat.
 To cut down on the weeds and provide green manure I continually clip the field with a horse drawn sickle mower or swather.
-I have fall broadcast red clover in the sunflower stubble with great success as this gives the horses lots of red clover to eat which I fence off once they have trampled and eaten about half.
+I broadcast red clover in the sunflower stubble with great success as this gives the horses lots of red clover to eat which I fence off once they have trampled and eaten about half.

 I use the horses to maintain the fields.
 The horses are fenced off with an electric fence in a large pasture.